openSUSE/ap4rc/README.md

 Setting up Multi-Factor authentication (MFA) is an important step to secure your Account.
-But you may run into issues if you use applications or older devices that don't support Multi-Factor authentication (yet).
+But you may run into issues if you use applications or older devices that don't support Multi-Factor authentication or OAuth 2 (yet).

 Application passwords provide temporary help here: an application password is a long, randomly generated password that you provide only once instead of your